-Midterm Exam Study Guide: The midterm examination will be on Thursday, October 15th.
-The final examination is on Tuesday, December 9th which is our last day of class.
+Midterm Exam Study Guide: The midterm examination will be on Thursday, October 11th.
+The final examination is on Tuesday, December 4th which is our last day of class.

 The Midterm on Thursday, Oct.
-15th
+11th

-You will probably be approached by one of the internet so-called student "cheat-sheet" groups attempting to sell you answers to the copyrighted material below.
+You may be approached by one of the internet so-called student "cheat-sheet" groups attempting to sell you answers to the copyrighted material below.
 They may try to get you to sell answers for this material to other students for profit or credits with their organization.
 This material is copyrighted and entering into financial agreements with these organizations may put you in academic and legal jeopardy.
 The local representative of one of these groups has a message for you below.
 This was sent in a previous semester to our class:

 Below is our brief guide to the upcoming midterm examination and the preceptors will have a site of their own you can use for free:

-Part B. You will be asked to match the number of the most appropriate definition/term in the right hand column to the term on the left hand side.
+Part B. Matching.
+You will be asked to match the number of the most appropriate definition/term in the right hand column to the term on the left hand side.
 For example~

 -A. Pericles 1.
 Famous temple on the acropolis in Athens ca. 435 B.C.